Interior Designer

 The related legislation is shown below.
 If there are multiple related legislations, select a certification heading to learn about each one.

-Architects design building projects and advise clients regarding building projects.
+Architects design buildings and advise clients regarding building projects.
 They prepare programs, sketches, and cost estimates.
-They also produce scale construction drawings, write specifications, and review on-site construction work.
+They also produce construction drawings to scale, write specifications, and review on-site construction work.

-Under Alberta’s Architects Act [pdf] and Architects Act General Regulation [pdf], you must be registered with the Alberta Association of Architects (AAA) to practice as an Architect and use the title Architect.
-If you are not registered with AAA, you may work under the supervision of a registered architect.
+Under Alberta’s Architects Act [pdf] and Architects Act General Regulation [pdf], registration with the Alberta Association of Architects (AAA) is mandatory.
+Only registered members may:

 For information on what you need and other details, visit the certification profile Architect.